CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-thoughts-on-time-estimates.md

 task that is repetitive and routine, not complex, and standardized would be easy to estimate.
 If we added on top of this repetitive task a significant amount of historical data, we could accurately estimate with some error bars how long it will take.
 Unfortunately, the picture I just painted more readily resembles an old-fashioned car assembly line than anything we'll see in a developers in-progress lane.
-Creative tasks are also very difficult, and perhaps trying to take the coding out of the creativity is the answer here, but really I've never found an easy way to minimize this as far as a project risk goes.

 If we split tasks so that one blocks another, this is going to slow down development.
 We have essentially turned what could be agile development of independent elements, into waterfall development of progress steps.
 Ideally, we want small